ChampionSamay1644/custom_yolo/docs/en/models/yolov3.md

 ## Citations and Acknowledgements

-If you use YOLOv3 in your research, please cite the original YOLO papers and the Ultralytics YOLOv3 repository:
+If you use YOLOv3 in your research, please cite the original YOLO papers and the numa_ultralytics YOLOv3 repository:

 !!! quote ""